 We are always in transition of some form but there are some stages in life that represent more meaningful or challenging transitions than others.
 I want to explore those transitions.

-This first project looks at the challenges of transitioning from youth to adolescence and into adult hood by creating a series of formal portraits of the teenagers and young adults that frequent the skate park in my hometown.
+This project looks at the challenges of transitioning from youth to adolescence and into adult hood by creating a series of formal and candid portraits of the teenagers and young adults that frequent the park in my home town.
 This location has served as a place to meet and engage with potential subjects, has provided a community connection for the project and served as a consistent backdrop that isolates the subjects and connects them aesthetically.

 The subjects are a diverse but still close-knit group.
 They are emotionally connected and bound to each other by friendship, love and the shared experience of this transition.
 These portraits consider a range of themes and emotions many of which are sometimes only suggested or hinted at.
-Sexuality, masculinity and femininity, vulnerability, conformity, self-expression and self-confidence are all prevalent themes.
+Sexuality, gender identity, vulnerability, conformity, self-expression and self-confidence are all prevalent themes.

 The project was conceived in B&W to reflect the latency of their emerging personality; their tendency to shy away from brightly coloured clothes that might otherwise alienate them from the group; the relative drabness of the structures in the park and the desire to let the subject’s expressions of emotion dominate the images.